Kan6380/AWS-notes/08-monitoring-cost/day26-cloudwatch-basics.md

 **CloudWatch** is AWS's native monitoring and observability service — collects metrics, logs, and lets you set alarms that trigger actions (notifications, auto scaling, etc.).

 ## Why it matters
 Almost every AWS service integrates with CloudWatch automatically.
-It's the default answer for "how do I know if something's wrong" across the entire platform — conceptually the AWS-native equivalent of the Loki + Grafana stack you've already set up on your homelab.
+It's the default answer for "how do I know if something's wrong" across the entire platform — conceptually the AWS-native equivalent of a Loki + Grafana observability stack

 ## Key concepts